rdhadda/Dhaddas-Detailing/README.md

 5. The middle image in the three images underneath the who are we section, was taller than the images beside it.
 I wanted them to all be the same height and width.
 At first i set a fixed height to the column and set the overflow to none.
 This looked great on the desktop but as the screen size decreased the same problem occurred.
 I felt that this wasn't a good viewing experience.
 In the end i ended up re-sizing the images using BIRME.
 The issue was resolved.

+### Known Bugs

+1. The required fields on my book now modal do not work.
+This is because i'm using the data-dismiss attribute on the book button, the book button also triggers the opening of the thank you modal.
+The data-dismiss attribute doesn't take the required attribute into account.
+This should hopefully be resolved using Javascript.

 ### Testing User Stories

 ### Lighthouse